flownative/docker-action-helm-release/README.md

-# Docker Image for the Helm Release Github Action
+# Docker Image for the Helm Release GitHub Action

 This is the actual implementation of the
 [Flownative GitHub Action for releasing Helm charts](https://github.com/flownative/action-helm-release).